songjia2/learningGit/readme.txt

 i love git
-so it is a good repository
+so it is a good repositorsoy
+creating a new branch is quick